SwiftKickMobile/SwiftMessages/README.md

 // depends on how the given layout is constrained to the layout margins. view.layoutMarginAdditions = UIEdgeInsets(top: 20, left: 20, bottom: 20, right: 20)

+// Reduce the corner radius.
+(view.backgroundView as?
+CornerRoundingView)?.cornerRadius = 10

 // Show the message.
 SwiftMessages.show(view: view)
 ````